fongc123/notes/Kubernetes/Daemon Set.md

 The `create` and `get` commands can be used to create and view daemon sets respectively.

-A quick way to create a daemon set is to generate the YAML file from a `deployment` configuration and change the `Kind` field to `DaemonSet`.
+A quick way to create a daemon set is to generate the YAML file from a `deployment` configuration with the `--dry-run=client` option and change the `Kind` field to `DaemonSet`.
+It is noted that unnecessary fields found in `Deployment` should also be removed in `DaemonSet`.